ibab/babushk.in/about.md

 My work mostly consists of solving problems through large scale data processing, machine learning and careful application of statistics.

-This blog is mostly about things that I find interesting or that I think could be helpful for others.
+This blog is about interesting things I've found or things that I think could be helpful for others.
 I'm interested in

  - Learning new programming languages (Like Go, Rust, Haskell, ...)
  - Using Linux to do cool stuff